study-ORCATech-cloud/docker-labs/Basics/LAB05-Debugging/README.md

 - Completion of LAB01-GettingStarted, LAB02-BuildingImages, LAB03-Volumes, and LAB04-Layers
 - Basic understanding of Linux command line

+## Important Instructions

+This lab is designed for hands-on learning.
+You are expected to:
+- Implement solutions yourself for each debugging issue
+- Practice using various debugging tools and commands
+- Work through the problems systematically
+- Document your debugging process and findings

+Do not look for ready-made solutions online - the goal is to develop your debugging skills by working through the issues yourself.

 ## Lab Projects

 This lab includes two examples:
-1. **debug-app**: A Flask application with intentional bugs to debug
+1. **debug-app**: A Flask application with intentional bugs for you to find and fix
 2. **debug-tools**: Specialized debugging tools and utilities for Docker

 ## Lab Tasks